Schepp/sustainable-web-design/reducing-carbon-energy.md

 ---

-⚠️But there are big differences in being "Green"!
+⚠️But beware, there are big differences in being "Green"!

-🔎 Read between the lines.

 ---